Riding E-Scooters in Switzerland: The Most Important Rules

 -

-Helmet: not required, but highly recommended.
+Helmet: Not required, but highly recommended.

-➤ Discover the perfect VMAX helmet now
+➤ Discover the right VMAX helmet now

 In Switzerland, the same blood alcohol limits apply to riding an e-scooter as to driving a car:

 👉 Don’t drink and ride.
-Ride sober or use public transportation or a taxi—better safe than sorry.
+Ride sober, or use public transportation or a taxi—better safe than sorry.

-Features of your e-scooter
+Features of Your E-Scooter

-In order for your e-scooter to be approved for use on public roads in Switzerland, it must be equipped with the following:
+For your e-scooter to be approved for use on public roads in Switzerland, it must be equipped with the following:

-- White front light & red rear light
+- White front light & red taillight

 - Two independent brakes

-- A bell as an acoustic warning signal
+- Bell as an acoustic warning signal

-Most VMAX e-scooters come standard with reflectors and built-in front and rear turn signals—for greater visibility and maximum safety on the road.
+Most VMAX e-scooters also come standard with reflectors and built-in front and rear turn signals—for greater visibility and maximum safety on the road.

 Insurance & Registration